tundish/turberfield-dialogue/turberfield/dialogue/doc/cloak.rst

 .. admonition:: The `Hello World` of adventure games.

-    There is a tradition in programming of presenting early on, a trivial example to reassure you that your computer is working properly.
+    There is a tradition in programming that there is  early on a trivial example to reassure you that your computer is working properly.
 You have to type in some very simple code to get started.

-    That example is usually printing "Hello World" to the screen.
+    That example is usually just to print "Hello World" to the screen.

     Adventure games have their own version of *Hello World*, which is a little more complicated. `Cloak of Darkness`_ is a scenario which